smekja/MineSweeperGame/README.md

 Small mine sweeper game.
 Can you find all the mines without exploding?

 To start the game, run the MineSweeper.jar file.
+(Java Runtime Environment needed)

 *Controls*
 1. You can choose the size of the minefield and how many mines should be deployed.